All posts

 The divergence is usually gradual.
 A personal expense paid from the business account — once, then occasionally, then regularly.
 Business income received through a personal account because the business account had a limit.
 A contractor paid without formal classification because the arrangement was "just temporary."

 Each decision felt reasonable at the time.
 Each created a record.
 And the records accumulate into an evidence trail that tells a story — one that may differ from the story the formal structure was designed to tell.
+The documentation gap analysis maps what authorities actually see when they examine these records — and how the gaps between what you have and what they expect create exposure.

 Shortcuts normalize and become structure